odyniec/tinyAgo-js/README.md

 ==========

-TinyAgo.js is a tiny (184 bytes when minified) JavaScript library that converts timestamps into relative time (a.k.a. "timeago").
+TinyAgo.js is a tiny (184 bytes when minified) JavaScript library that converts timestamps into relative time (a.k.a. "time ago").

 Usage
 -----